Explicit Expressions for Iterates of Power Series: Preliminaries

 \subsection{Coefficients of linear operators over polynomials}

-It is often convenient to write the composition and application of a linear operator of $\L(\C[x])$ as an implicit product, so that $(U \circ V)(p)(x)$ is written more clearly as $UV p(x)$.
-For any operator $U$ of $\L(\C_n[x])$, we define its \emph{coefficient}\footnote{The symbol for the coefficients should not be mistaken for the notation that is frequently used to represent $q$-\emph{binomial coefficients} \cite{Kac}, as we will adopt a different notation for that purpose later.} by
+It is often convenient to write the composition and application of an operator as an implicit product, so that $(U \circ V)(p)(x)$ is written more clearly as $UV p(x)$.
+For any operator $U$, we define its \emph{coefficient}\footnote{The symbol for the coefficients should not be mistaken for the notation that is frequently used to represent $q$-\emph{binomial coefficients} \cite{kac2002}, as we adopt a different notation for that purpose later.} \cite[Sec.~4.1]{beauduin2024} by

 For example, if $U$ is the identity, denoted by $1$, we write